grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

     - cloud
     - enterprise
     - oss
-menuTitle: Azure AD OAuth2
+menuTitle: Azure AD/Entra ID OAuth
-title: Configure Azure AD OAuth2 authentication
+title: Configure Azure AD/Entra ID OAuth authentication
 weight: 800
 ---

-# Configure Azure AD OAuth2 authentication
+# Configure Azure AD/Entra ID OAuth authentication

 The Azure AD authentication allows you to use a Microsoft Entra ID (formerly known as Azure Active Directory) tenant as an identity provider for Grafana.
 You can use Entra ID application roles to assign users and groups to Grafana roles from the Azure Portal.